NaoCoding/NaoCoding/README.md

 I am passionate about developing, coding, and integrating new technology.
 I enjoy writing side projects and experiments.
 I have contributed to some GitHub repos and have written a large quantity of side projects.
-I have also taken the software engineering course which was designed for junior and senior students.
 ```
 ### Work Experience
 ```